SocialAutoTransport/apollo-link-queue-persist/README.md

 ### Using other storage providers

-`apollo3-cache-persist` supports stable versions of storage providers mentioned above.
+`apollo-link-queue-persist` supports stable versions of storage providers mentioned above.
 If you want to use other storage provider, or there's a breaking change in `next` version of supported provider, you can create your own wrapper.
 For an example of a simple wrapper have a look at [`AsyncStorageWrapper`](./src/storageWrappers/AsyncStorageWrapper.ts).